cginfinity/ignite-docs-v2/docs/developer-guide/basics/flow-control/trigger-timeout.md

 ---
 id: trigger-timeout
-title: Trigger a flow if a message isn’t received after a defined time
+title: Trigger a Flow if a Message Isn’t Received After a Defined Time
 sidebar_label: Trigger Timeout
 ---